-If you love lemon and rosemary I hope you’ll give this easy chicken dinner recipe a try.
-If you make this recipe, I would be honored and love for you to take the time to leave a star rating and comment!
+If you make this grilled lemon chicken recipe, I would be honored and love for you to take the time to leave a ⭐ star rating and comment!
 I spend hours developing and testing these recipes, and always love to hear feedback and user experience!

 Grilled Lemon Chicken

 - 1 teaspoon Kosher Salt

 - 3 cloves Garlic minced